 AMSSA is a provincial association that strengthens its member agencies and stakeholders, who serve newcomers and build culturally inclusive communities, with the knowledge, resources and support they need to fulfill their mandates.

-SPPGA and Options Community Services Society have partnered together in a working group of UBC and community partners to host a one-day forum on refugee and migration issues in fall 2018.
+SPPGA and Options Community Services Society have partnered together in a working group of UBC and community partners to host an annual symposium on refugee and migration issues.